maxim-saplin/CrossPlatformDiskTest/README.md

 ## Technology

-Xamarin.Forms, .NET Framework and Xamarin.WPF on Windows, Mono and Xamarin.Mac on macOS, Mono and Xamarin.Android.
+Xamarin.Forms, .NET Framework and Xamarin.WPF on Windows, Mono and Xamarin.Mac on macOS, Mono and Xamarin.Android on Android.
 Quite a few customer controls (Stack and Grid repeaters, clickable label) and reneresers (change mouse cursor when hovering over button and label on desktop)